 Late summer is a great time to visit the nation’s capital, in particular Southwest D.C., which has had a slew of new restaurants, bars, and museums pop up.
 Head to Requin (run by Top Chef contestant Jennifer Carroll) to try her incredible Sticky Chicken L’Orange.
 If seafood is more your speed, Sushi Ogawa serves fresh, fantastic nigiri and maki, and Hank’s Oyster Bar creates playful riffs on classics like a seafood corndog.
 Love a good cocktail?
-Head to Potomac Distilling Company & Tiki Bar, which is slated to open next month and serves up a high-end mai tai in a low-key Solo cup.
+Head to Potomac Distilling Company & Tiki Bar, which opened last month and serves up a high-end mai tai in a low-key Solo cup.
 Stay at the newly renovated Mandarin Oriental D.C., which is located right on the waterfront and ideal for exploring the area.
 The hotel features one of the best spas in the U.S.—get one of its facials if you want glowing skin.

 Got more than a few days to spare?
 Plan a trip to Phuket, Thailand, to experience white-sand beaches, amazing massages, and outstanding cuisine.
 September is considered off-season, so you can score a great vacation with more privacy than usual.
 Trisara is the perfect resort for a romantic getaway or family trip.
 Each chic villa has its own pool perfect for lounging and sun-tanning sans strangers.
 Make sure to leave your villa, though, to try some of the outstanding food at Trisara.
 The seafood restaurant focuses on local “Mama” recipes serving tasty home-style cooking dishes.
 The haute-cuisine restaurant Pru utilizes fruit and vegetables from its locally grown farm, transforming them into daring, inventive European-style dishes.
 Of course, when in Thailand, make sure to get a massage.
 The Jara Spa at Trisara offers a variety of soothing and invigorating Thai massages to knead any stress away.